 Tom Selleck Aloha Shirt

-A variation would be the seashell bra, which Ariel and her Mersisters wear in The Little Mermaid.
+A variation is the seashell bra, which Ariel and her Mersisters wear in The Little Mermaid.
 It is a simple outfit, really not much to it, quite literally.
-Clean, dry coconuts strung together and fashioned into a very hard bathing suit top, which can be worn by young, old, women and men alike.
-Depending on the crowd, be prepared for jokes and innuendos along the lines of "Are those real coconuts?"
-Just smile and reply, "Of course they are.
-And they're spectacular."Continue to 4 of 12 below.
+Clean, dry coconuts can be strung together and fashioned into a very hard bathing suit top, which can be worn by men and kids as well.

 Elvis in Hawaii

-Graduates wear them, hula girls wear them, and so should you if the party invitation specifies tropical attire and you have a limited wardrobe, are shy, or choose your outfit at the very last minute.
+Graduates wear them, hula girls wear them, and so should you if the party invitation specifies tropical attire and you have a limited wardrobe or choose your outfit at the very last minute.
 Nothing says "it's luau time" quite like a floral or even plastic lei around your neck.
-Like the coconut bra, be prepared for those jokes we've all heard, like "Hey, you wanna lei?"Continue to 9 of 12 below.

 Jimmy Buffet Parrothead

 If you're a Jimmy Buffet fan or have a Parrothead friend, borrow this person's hat, leis, shirt, and other gear to make yourself a walking tribute to the party pirate.
 For the older crowd, it will probably be a hit; for anyone under 30, you may have to explain the costume—which could be an icebreaker.
 Make sure to dance during "Margaritaville."